karwler/Thrones/README.md

 Press "Next" or "Prev" to switch between phases.
 You can place tiles/pieces by dragging them from the icon bar or by using the mouse wheel/number keys to select one and holding the left mouse button and dragging across the board.
-Tiles/pieces can be switched by dragging them using the left mouse button or cleared by holding the right mouse button and dragging or using the "Delete" button.
+Tiles/pieces can be switched by dragging them using the left mouse button or cleared by holding the right mouse button and dragging or using the "Delete" button in combination with the left mouse button.
 Fortress tiles will be places automatically, where no tiles were placed.
-After the setup the server program determines the first player, the middle row tiles will be rearranged accordingly and the actual match starts.
+After the setup the server program determines the first player, the middle row tiles will be rearranged accordingly and the match starts.

-You can move pieces by dragging them using the left mouse button and fire by dragging a piece using the right mouse button.
+You can move pieces by dragging them using the left mouse button and fire by dragging a piece with the right mouse button.
 Because by default the warhorse switches with any piece, drag it with the right mouse button to explicitly attack.
-To use a move/attack/fire fate's favor, hold down the left alt key while dragging the piece.
+To initialize a Fate's Favor turn, hold down the left Alt key/X2 mouse button while taking the first action or hold down left Shift/X1 mouse button to use the Fate's Favor's effect on the current action.
+Alternatively, the "FF" button can be used.
+A turn ends by pressing the Space bar/middle mouse button, clicking the "Finish" button or when the limit of actions has been exhausted.
-The camera can be rotated by holding down the middle mouse button and reset by pressing C.
+The camera can be rotated by holding down the left Ctrl key and moving the mouse, zoomed with the mouse wheel and reset by pressing C.